ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA client settings configuration.md

     - For content structure, see [OPC UA client settings example](#opc-ua-client-settings-example).
     - For a table of all available parameters, see [OPC UA client settings](#opc-ua-client-settings-parameters).
 2. Save the file, for example as _ClientSettings.json_.
-3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute a PUT command to its appropriate endpoint:
+3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to run a PUT command to its appropriate endpoint:

     **Note:** The following example uses OpcUa1 as the adapter component name.
 For more information on how to add a component, see [System components configuration](xref:SystemComponentsConfiguration).